afcarl/SDCND_Portfolio_Hiddink/README.md

 I tried various combinations of parameters and...

+---

+### Preprocessing Data

+The training data was normalized, randomized, and split into training and testing sets, with 20% of the data reserved for the testing set.

+---

+### Training the SVC Classifier

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...

+---

+### Sliding Windows

 ###Sliding Window Search